rotki/rotki/docs/api.rst

    :resjsonarr int block_number: The timestamp of the block number at which the deposit or withdrawal occured.

    :statuscode 200: DSR history succesfully queried.
    :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
+Or makerdao module is not activated.
    :statuscode 500: Internal Rotki error
    :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.